Essay: Diplomatic Delusions

 Applying the lessons of Ukraine to Iran and China

-Despite decades of attempts by the West to appease Russia, diplomatic engagement and months of direct public and private warnings of what the political and economic consequences would be should Putin choose to invade, the Russian regime still opted to pursue its imperial ambitions.
+Despite decades of attempts by the West to diplomatically engage with and appease Russia and months of direct public and private warnings of what the political and economic consequences would be should Putin choose to invade, the Russian regime still opted to pursue its imperial ambitions.
 As German President and former Minister Frank-Walter Steinmeier recently admitted, “I did not believe Vladimir Putin would embrace his country’s complete economic, political and moral ruin for the sake of his imperial madness.”

-From the Western perspective, Iran’s refusal to forego its uranium enrichment program for decades, despite being offered every possible incentive, and on the other hand, being slapped with significant political and economic isolation, is senseless.
-Iran, however, is happy to pocket political concessions and financial bribes such as those offered to her under the 2015 nuclear deal, the Joint Comprehensive Plan of Action (JCPOA), to temporarily stall certain elements of the program – only to stealthily continue its pursuit of nuclear weapons.
+From the Western perspective, Iran’s refusal to forego its uranium enrichment program for decades, despite being offered every possible incentive and suffering significant political and economic isolation as a result, is senseless.
+Iran, however, is happy to pocket political concessions and financial bribes such as those offered to her under the 2015 nuclear deal, the Joint Comprehensive Plan of Action (JCPOA), to temporarily stall certain elements of the program.

 All of the regime’s activities are intimately linked – from hostage-taking and terrorism to regional destabilisation and the nuclear program – to its explicit overall goals, made clear at every level of the regime both rhetorically and practically, of exporting its revolution across the region and destroying Israel.